Nomad Foods (NYSE:NOMD) Updates FY 2022 Earnings Guidance

-Nomad Foods (NYSE:NOMD – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Nomad Foods (NYSE:NOMD – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.960-$2.000 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.960.
 The company issued revenue guidance of -.

-A number of equities analysts recently issued reports on the company.
-The Goldman Sachs Group lowered their price target on Nomad Foods from $29.00 to $26.00 and set a neutral rating for the company in a report on Wednesday.
-Credit Suisse Group lowered their price target on Nomad Foods from $30.00 to $29.00 and set an outperform rating for the company in a report on Friday, February 25th.
-Zacks Investment Research raised Nomad Foods from a sell rating to a hold rating and set a $29.00 price target for the company in a report on Wednesday, February 16th.
-Mizuho assumed coverage on Nomad Foods in a report on Wednesday, January 26th.
-They issued a buy rating and a $31.00 price target for the company.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price target on Nomad Foods from $33.00 to $30.00 and set a buy rating for the company in a report on Friday, February 25th.
-Two equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $30.57.

 Nomad Foods Company Profile (Get Rating)